montezumba/TiviAppDev/README.md

 ## Getting Started

  The simpliest way of getting started is to clone this repository and start exploring the demo projects.
 The following sections will guide you through the neccessary steps for getting the "Hello World" projects up and running on your machine.
-So use your favorite Git client to cone this repository at: ```https://github.com/montezumba/TiviAppDev.git``` and let's get started...
+So use your favorite Git client to cone this repository at: ```https://github.com/montezumba/TiviAppDev.git``` and let's get started!

 ### Android Provider